Need Help? Give us a call.

-Just how long do credit inquiries stay on your credit report?
+With that in mind, how long do hard credit inquiries stay on your credit report?
 Here’s what you need to know.

-Credit inquiries stay on your credit report for a maximum of 2 years—but they’ll only impact your FICO credit score for a maximum of 12 months.
+Credit inquiries stay on your credit report for a maximum of two years—but they’ll only impact your FICO credit score for a maximum of 12 months.